-Welcome to Venice, Italy.
+Welcome to Venice!
 This watery wonderland of bridges, towers, piazzas, canals, churches and gondolas – practically unchanged for 600 years – is literally sinking under the weight of its iconic sights.
 Your adventure begins with a welcome meeting at 6 pm.
-If you arrive early why not take a walk around the maze of streets behind San Marco square and begin to understand the complex canal system of Venice.
-The Grand Canal is a great place to start, as you can stroll over the Rialto Bridge and browse the endless amounts of boutique shops that sell Venetian masks and handmade Murano glassware.
-After tonight's group meeting perhaps enjoy dinner with your fellow travel companions at a local restaurant.
+If you arrive early and with time to spare the Grand Canal is a great place to start, as you can stroll over the Rialto Bridge and browse the endless amounts of boutique shops that sell Venetian masks and handmade Murano glassware.
+After tonight's group meeting perhaps enjoy an optional dinner with your fellow travel companions at a local restaurant.

 Day 2: Venice

 Today you are free to explore Venice at your own pace.
 There are only two ways to get around this city – on foot or by boat.
 Some of the more popular sights include Doge's Palace, the Piazza and Basilica di San Marco and the Bridge of Sighs.
-Take the vaporetto (water bus) over to the island of San Giorgio to climb the bell tower for the best view of Venice.
-No trip here would be complete without a journey down the Grand Canal in a Venetian gondola.
-It's a common way for visitors to see the major canal routes from an immersive perspective.
-While away your day in the busy San Marco square and be sure to try the local tiramisu and Italian coffee that's on offer.
-There’s creativity everywhere, overflowing into the canals; see it in the venetian glass in Dorsoduro or down the streets spreading out from Campo Santo Stefano, lined with unique galleries and small boutiques.
-Visit the Palazzo Ducale, overflowing with paintings by Italian masters, and contrast it with the modern Guggenheim.
-Simply enjoy getting lost crossing the hundreds of bridges and uncovering your own slice of Venice.
-In the evening, perhaps join your fellow travellers for a group dinner at a local restaurant.
-Venice is famous for its specialities of fresh lobster and squid ink spaghetti dishes, so make sure you give one a try.
+Maybe take the vaporetto (water bus) over to the island of San Giorgio to climb the bell tower for views over the city.
+Or perhaps fulfil a bucket list favourite and take journey down the Grand Canal in a Venetian gondola.
+It really is the perfect way for visitors to see the major canal routes from an immersive perspective.
+Venice is famous for its specialities of fresh lobster and squid ink spaghetti dishes, so perhaps give one of them a try this evening.

 Day 3: La Spezia

-This morning spend the day travelling by train to the once important naval base of La Spezia (approximately 6—7 hours) through the scenic north of Italy.
-La Spezia is known mainly as the gateway to the gorgeous Cinque Terre, or ‘Five lands’ in English.
-The name comes from the five tiny villages – Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore – whose position, wedged into a series of coves between sheer cliffs, makes it one of the highlights of the whole of Italy.
-The journey usually takes between five and seven hours either via Milan or via Florence (depending on the best available connection), and is a very scenic trip through the north of Italy.
-On arrival in La Spezia there won't be too much time to explore (that’s what tomorrow is for), but after checking into your hotel perhaps get your bearings of the area with a short walk around the pedestrian zone on Via del Prione to the gardens along the harbour, or head out for dinner with the group.
+Board a morning train to the once important naval base of La Spezia (approximately 6—7 hours) through the scenic north of Italy.
+La Spezia is known mainly as the gateway to the gorgeous Cinque Terre (Five Lands).
+The name comes from the five tiny villages – Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore – positioned on a series of coves between sheer cliffs.
+On arrival in La Spezia there won't be too much time to explore (that’s what tomorrow is for), but after checking into your hotel perhaps get your bearings with a short walk around the pedestrian zone on Via del Prione or head out for dinner with the group.

 Day 5: Florence

 Depart Cinque Terre today and catch a train to Florence (approximately 3.5 hours).
 On arrival, check into the hotel and go for a brief walk around the immediate area to get your bearings.
 Florence is one of the most culturally rich and beautiful cities in Italy, known to many as the beating heart of Tuscany.
 The Medicis, Leonardo da Vinci, Raphael, Brunelleschi, Machiavelli, Donatello and Michelangelo all lived in Florence at the height of their creative reign.
 Food is a major part of the city's identity and the optional activities on offer reflect this.
 Maybe explore the city’s culinary history (and taste some local treats) on a Florence Foodies Walk with Urban Adventures.
-Carnivores might be drawn to the optional Florentine Beef Steak Dinner excursion, which offers a leisurely meal staring the bistecca alla Fiorentina, a huge T-bone steak that's usually shared between two people, or ribollita, a thick delicious vegetable soup with bread, beans and greens.
-Panforte is the signature sweet treat.
+Carnivores might be drawn to the optional Florentine Beef Steak Dinner excursion, which offers a leisurely meal staring the bistecca alla Fiorentina, a huge T-bone steak and classic sides.

 Day 6: Florence

-Head out into the centre of Florence.
-It's impossible to see everything in this Renaissance wonderland, however, so take your time and enjoy it.
-Be captivated by the culture-rich atmosphere of Florence, from family-run vineyards on the outskirts of the city to the Duomo’s magnificent marble facade.
-Maybe start with a visit the Galleria dell'Accademia where you can see Michelangelo's famous statue of David.
-Stop by the Uffizi, one of the world's oldest art galleries, or walk up to Piazzale Michelangelo, which is set on a hill on the south bank of the Arno River, to take in beautiful views of the city – a lovely way to while away the day.
-There are plenty of sights to see during your time here, so be sure to grill your leader for the details on each so you can get a sense of what interests you.
+Enjoy another day in beautiful Florence.
+It's impossible to see everything in this Renaissance wonderland, so the best idea is to relax and pick a few things you really want to do.
+Maybe start with a visit the Galleria dell'Accademia where you can see Michelangelo's famous statue of David, or perhaps stop by the Uffizi, one of the world's oldest art galleries.
+Active types might want to walk up to Piazzale Michelangelo, which is set on a hill on the south bank of the Arno River, to take in beautiful views of the city – a lovely way to while away the day.
+There are plenty of optional activities on offer during your time here, so be sure to grill your leader for the details on each so you can get a sense of what interests you.

 Day 7: Rome

-In the morning, take the train to Rome (approximately 2 hours), and remember that while here, the best attitude is ‘when in Rome’!
-Join your leader on an orientation walk around the city, where you see some of the iconic sights such as the Colosseum and Arch of Constantine, the Forum (centre of ancient Rome), the Victor Emmanuel Monument, the Pantheon, Spanish Steps, Via Dei Condotti and Piazza Venezia.
+Take the morning train to Rome (approximately 2 hours).
+Join your leader on an orientation walk around the city to see icons such as the Colosseum and Arch of Constantine, the Forum (centre of ancient Rome), the Victor Emmanuel Monument, the Pantheon, the Spanish Steps, Via Dei Condotti and Piazza Venezia.
 Phew.
 After all that history it’s probably time for lunch.
-Maybe grab a slice of pizza and a strong espresso at the Piazza Navona or throw a coin into the Trevi Fountain and make a wish to return to the 'Eternal City'.
-No visit would be complete without a trip to Vatican City and St Peter's Basilica.
-Entry to the Basilica is free and there's a small charge to climb the dome for a panorama over the city.
-Art-lovers should visit the Sistine Chapel to admire the timeless work of Michelangelo, while history buffs will enjoy a jaunt through the ancient halls of the Pantheon.
-Rome is packed full of restaurants and trattorias that cater to every taste and budget.
-Local specialities tend to be quite heavy, and include pastas such as carbonara (egg, cheese and bacon) and amatriciana (tomato, bacon and chilli).
-Eating in trattorias will give you a chance to sample some Italian wines, with house choices usually very good and affordable.
-Head out in the evening with the group for a final farewell gastronomic fling.
+Maybe grab a slice of the good stuff and a strong espresso at the Piazza Navona.
+You can spend your afternoon how you wish and there are plenty of heavy hitters to choose from.
+Maybe enter the Vatican and check out St Peter's Basilica.
+Art-lovers could visit the Sistine Chapel to admire the timeless work of Michelangelo, while history buffs may enjoy a jaunt through the ancient halls of the Pantheon.
+Rome is packed full of trattorias that cater to every taste and budget, so this evening maybe link up with the group for dinner.

 Day 8: Rome

-Your adventures comes to an end on the final morning.
-There are no activities planned for today and you're free to depart the accommodation at any time after check-out.
-As there is so much to see in Rome we recommend you to stay a little longer.
+Your adventures comes to an end today.
+There are no activities planned and you're free to depart the accommodation at any time after check-out.
+As there is so much to see in Rome, we recommend you stay a little longer to soak it up.
 We are happy to book additional accommodation for you (subject to availability).
 Please speak to your agent at the time of booking.

 Terms and conditions